-Eliza shrugs, ignoring his previous statement “He seems to have a lot more than just stab wounds, spinal damage and if he was alive, I’m sure he would tell you he had a tumour.”
+Eliza shrugs, ignoring his previous statement “He seems to have a lot more than just stab wounds, spinal damage and if he was alive, I’m sure he would tell you he had a tumor.”

 She knew that.
 Rhys glances down at me and I nod “She’s right, as always,” Eliza smirked.
 Rhys nods.

 “Right.
 Ashe, before I forget, can you get me a clean-up crew?
-I need about 4.
+I need about four people.
 Thank you,” That’s not in my pay grade.
 I roll my eyes “Oh, Eliza, have you met Adam yet?”
 Another gentleman joins us.
 He stares at her, as they all do and licked his lips.
 I shake my head slowly; Eliza doesn’t like carnage.
 She might look like a piece of meat, but she doesn’t enjoy being treated like it “Adam Rose, this is Elizabeth Pierce.”

 Adam nodded.
 He was afraid.
 That’s all she wanted.
 Eliza takes out her phone and started to text.
 She looked sad and deflated which could only mean she was talking to her husband “I hate my husband,” She mutters.
 I feel bad for what he does to her, but she deserves it.
 Someone has to put her in her place.
 Eliza glances at me “What?”

 “If you hate him so much, leave him.
 I mean, why would you marry him anyway, was it for money?”